alumina-lang/alumina/README.md

 ## Status

 Bootstrap Alumina compiler is written in Rust and is currently actively developed.
-It compiles to freestanding C11 code with GCC extensions.
+It compiles to ugly C code with GCC extensions.

 Finished:
 - Lexical analysis and parser (using Tree-Sitter)
 - Scope/name resolution
 - Type support
-- Lowering parse tree into AST (desugaring)
+- Lowering parse tree into AST (desugaring, macro expansion, ...)
 - Lowering AST into IR (with monomorphization, type checking and semantic analysis)
 - Codegen to C